vemec/grunt-vmc-versioning/README.md

 Type: `Boolean`
 Default value: `'false'`

-Find and replace the name of the versioned images using the JSON output file in all the CSS files find in the directory with the option: options.cssDir.
+Find and replace the name of the versioned images using the JSON output file in all the CSS files find in the directory with the option: `'options.cssDir'`.

 #### options.cssDir